rafiquecudjoe/dockerstats/README.md

 4. Enable Pushover notifications in the settings.

 You will now receive alerts for CPU/RAM thresholds and container status changes directly to your device.

 ---

+## 🔔 Slack Notifications Setup

+To send alerts to Slack:
+1. Create an **Incoming Webhook** at <https://slack.com/apps> and copy the webhook URL.
+2. Set the environment variable `SLACK_WEBHOOK_URL` with this URL.
+3. Enable notifications in the settings.

+Messages will appear in the channel you selected for the webhook.

+---

+## 🔔 Telegram Notifications Setup

+To send alerts to Telegram:
+1. Create a bot with [@BotFather](https://t.me/BotFather) and obtain the **bot token**.
+2. Get your chat ID (you can message the bot and check `https://api.telegram.org/bot<token>/getUpdates`).
+3. Set `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` as environment variables.
+4. Enable notifications in the settings.

+The bot will send messages to your chosen chat.

+---

+## 🔔 Discord Notifications Setup

+To send alerts to Discord:
+1. Create a **Webhook** in your Discord channel settings and copy its URL.
+2. Set `DISCORD_WEBHOOK_URL` as an environment variable.
+3. Enable notifications in the settings.

+Notifications will show up in that Discord channel.

+---